Skip to main content

 Frequently Asked Questions

-Does screening slow down payments?+
+Will screening slow down my payout cycle?+

-What affects coverage, methods, and timelines?+
+What determines coverage, methods, and timelines?+

 Coverage, methods, and timelines vary by market and are subject to compliance and policy checks.
 Confirm your target corridors and payout methods during evaluation.